kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 Clicking the "Generate Package" button will first "validate" all the fields and highlight in Green what is Ok and in Red what is not OK.

-Nothing will happen untill all required fields are filled out properly.
+Nothing will happen until all required fields are filled out properly.

 Once that is done, the GUI will create the subfolders as explained above and merge the files and finally it will generate the Deploy-Application.PS1 file that will contain the installation logic.